Priyanshu-Chand/My-First-Repo/README.md

 # My-First-Repo
-This is my 1st Repo
+This is my 1st Repo.
+My self -"Priyanshu_Chand"